 In 2018, BEREC commissioned a study on the implications of 5G deployments on future business models and published a report on infrastructure sharing.
-Further, in 2018, BEREC prepared a summary report on a public consultation on a draft Common Position on monitoring mobile coverage.
-The set of common positions comprised of the following:
+Furthermore, following a public consultation, BEREC published a Common Position on mobile coverage information for consumers, which comprises the following:

-- 1. Technical specifications for monitoring mobile coverage in Europe, - 2.
-The use of signal predictions for mobile coverage estimation, - 3.
-Ensuring the accuracy of coverage information provided to the public, and - 4.
-Availability and presentation of mobile coverage information.
+- 1. technical specifications for providing relevant and comparable information on mobile coverage to European consumers; - 2. the use of signal predictions for mobile coverage estimation; - 3. ensuring the accuracy of coverage information provided to the public; and - 4. availability and presentation of mobile coverage information.

-In 2019, BEREC will commence an assessment on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem to include how regulation could influence the pace at which innovative services are brought to market - especially vertical solutions.
+In 2019, BEREC will commence an assessment on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem, which will include how regulation could influence the pace at which innovative services are brought to market - especially vertical solutions.
 Additional aspects to this work could also include focusing on other relevant aspects, such as:

-- The monitoring of the 5G networks coverage and quality of service - The roll-out and sharing of small cells.
+- aspects of 5G networks coverage and quality of service; and - exploring national practices in relation to the roll-out of small cells.

-The project will also consider other issues on which 5G may have an impact (market definition, impact of network slicing on net neutrality7, numbering, wholesale access to mobile networks to enable competition in vertical applications, roaming, switching barriers, and the extent to which similar issues might arise in the deployment of IoT solutions using pre-5G networks).
+The overall project will also consider other issues on which 5G may have an impact (market definition, network slicing and net neutrality8, numbering, wholesale access to mobile networks to enable competition in vertical applications, roaming, switching barriers and the extent to which similar issues might arise in the deployment of IoT solutions using pre-5G networks).
+BEREC intends to explore and highlight the expected benefits from a consistent and coherent presentation of coverage information for 5G deployments, for use by market sectors other than mobile network operators (e.g. by new vertical applications and use cases; automotive, industrial, environmental monitoring use cases).
+The timing of the two deliverables set out below enables the results of the "feasibility study" on development of coverage information for 5G deployments to provide input to the report on the impact of 5G on regulation.